Can Capital One Financial Corporation (COF) Remain Competitive?

 COF’s Market Performance

-COF stocks went down by -4.73% for the week, with a monthly drop of -0.14% and a quarterly performance of 33.68%, while its annual performance rate touched 185.54%.
-The volatility ratio for the week stands at 3.29% while the volatility levels for the past 30 days are set at 3.18% for Capital One Financial Corporation.
-The simple moving average for the period of the last 20 days is -3.41% for COF stocks with a simple moving average of 41.70% for the last 200 days.
+COF stocks went up by 5.02% for the week, with a monthly jump of 3.74% and a quarterly performance of 31.79%, while its annual performance rate touched 138.65%.
+The volatility ratio for the week stands at 3.12% while the volatility levels for the past 30 days are set at 3.06% for Capital One Financial Corporation.
+The simple moving average for the period of the last 20 days is 0.65% for COF stocks with a simple moving average of 46.65% for the last 200 days.

-Volatility was left at 3.18%, however, over the last 30 days, the volatility rate increased by 3.29%, as shares sank -0.11% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.72% upper at present.
+Volatility was left at 3.06%, however, over the last 30 days, the volatility rate increased by 3.12%, as shares surge +4.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +14.25% upper at present.

-During the last 5 trading sessions, COF fell by -4.73%, which changed the moving average for the period of 200-days by +54.91% in comparison to the 20-day moving average, which settled at $126.73.
-In addition, Capital One Financial Corporation saw 23.83% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, COF rose by +5.02%, which changed the moving average for the period of 200-days by +82.02% in comparison to the 20-day moving average, which settled at $127.99.
+In addition, Capital One Financial Corporation saw 30.06% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading